Laboratory animals

 The overwhelming majority of these animals are vertebrates with highly developed nervous systems.
 They cannot, of course, consent to their own participation in research.
 Nor do they, as individuals, stand to benefit from such participation.
 These facts present both the scientific community and society in general with a question: Are we as human beings morally justified in treating animals this way?

-Below you will find a variety of publications about laboratory animal ethics and welfare.
-They are also sorted within the categories listed in the left menu bar.
+Below you will find a variety of recent publications about laboratory animal ethics and welfare.

 You can also search among all publications on the site here: